Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $|u|_{\gamma} = (\int_{\Omega}|u|^{\gamma} )^{1/\gamma}$, $||u|| = (\int_{\Omega}|\nabla u|^{2})^{1/2}$, $\alpha$ is a non-negative function, and $c$ is a non-negative continuous function in $\Omega$.
 The conditions on $f$ and the other parameters are given in \cite{xu2022}.
 A weak solution to this problem is a function $u$ in a Hilbert space $H_{0}^{1}(\Omega)$ such that

 Furthermore, the variational structure $J_{\lambda}(u)$ has derivative operator given by

 Structure-preserving characteristics and variational integrators are fundamental notions in numerical analysis, particularly in the simulation of dynamical systems \cite{leimkuhler2004}.
-These approaches are intended to retain fundamental aspects of the underlying physical system, such as energy conservation, ensuring that the numerical solution closely resembles the genuine system's behaviour over long time periods.
-These methodologies are used in a variety of scientific areas, ranging from celestial mechanics to molecular dynamics simulations.
+These approaches are intended to retain fundamental aspects of the underlying physical system, such as energy conservation, ensuring that the numerical solution closely resembles the genuine system's behaviour over long periods.
+These methodologies are used in various scientific areas, ranging from celestial mechanics to molecular dynamics simulations.

 Sometimes, the complete information of a system's states may be inaccessible, but only partial information about the states is observable due to limitations in experimental techniques.
 In this case, observability is a critical aspect of partially observed dynamics, highlighting which parts of a system are accessible to measurement \cite{luenberger1971}.
 The reduction techniques focus on accounting for hidden variables and incorporating partial observations into the system's modelling.
 Stochastic models and Bayesian inference are employed to handle uncertainties associated with partially observed dynamics, and these frameworks provide probabilistic representations of hidden states and update beliefs based on observed data.